simonceddy/footy-typescript/readme.md

 ## Adding data to name generators

+One of the funnest things this weird app does is generate random names and luckily for everyone it is easy to add to the data pool.

 Data for name generation is located in the `resources` directory.
 Each type of data has its own CSV file:

 - `firstNames.csv` - data for generating player first names